Video: Glossopharyngeal nerve

-Now, it's time to move on to the last function on our list which is somatic motor function.
+Now, it's time to move on to the last function on our list which is special visceral motor function.
 We'll start off with the easiest.
-The glossopharyngeal nerve only innervates one somatic muscle – the stylopharyngeus – via a muscular branch.
+The glossopharyngeal nerve innervates the stylopharyngeus via a muscular branch.
 This muscle is better seen from this posterior view of the pharyngeal muscles where you see the stylopharyngeus highlighted in green.
 These bilateral muscles descend from the styloid process of the temporal bone which you can see a little bit here to pass between the superior and middle pharyngeal constrictor muscles right here.
 The glossopharyngeal nerve stays close to this muscle as it passes towards the pharynx, tonsils and tongue.

 I will quickly go back to this image of the cranial nerves' nuclei seen from the dorsal view of your brainstem where you can see that the axon supplying this muscle originate from the nucleus ambiguus in the medulla oblongata.